 Usually, a technologist has undergone two years of formal training or two - four years in an academic environment, leading to a certificate, associate's degree, or bachelor's degree.
 With additional training, a technologist can specialize and work almost exclusively with specialized radiographic equipment.
 Radiologic technologists are certified by the American Registry of Radiologic Technologists.
-To remain registered, technologists must complete continuing education credits.
+To remain registered, technologists must complete Continuing Education (CE) credits.

 More information about a career as a radiologic technologist can be found on the American Society of Radiologic Technologists (ASRT) website (www.asrt.org).

 The larger medical centers may employ a radiological nurse who provides for the physical, mental, and emotional needs of the patient who is undergoing tests or treatment in a radiology department.
 The radiologic nurse usually develops and manages a care plan to help patients understand procedures and, later, recuperate from the procedures.
 This may also include working with a patient's family.

 The nurse can perform examinations or carry out preventive health measures within the prescribed guidelines and instructions of the radiologist.
 In addition, the nurse can record physician findings and discuss cases with either the radiologist or other health care professionals.
 Often, a radiologic nurse will assist during examinations or therapy.
 Radiologic nurses must have graduated from an accredited nursing school.
 Each nurse must also pass a national licensing examination.